Our Poets

 Jan Noble

-Jan Noble is a poet, playwright, and filmmaker whose work spans stage, screen, and the page.
-His play Body 115 won Best Innovative Play at the London Pub Theatre Awards and toured nationally in 2025.
-His poetry film My Name Is Swan won Best Narrative at the Los Angeles International Poetry Film Festival and premiered at the Curzon Cinema with support from Arts Council England.
+PoetJan Noble is a poet whose work spans stage, screen, and the page.
+His epic Body 115 won Best Innovative Play at the London Pub Theatre Awards and toured nationally in 2025; his poetry film My Name Is Swan won Best Narrative at the Los Angeles International Poetry Film Festival and premiered at the Curzon Cinema with support from Arts Council England.

-He has performed and read at the ICA and Riverside Studios in London, the Nuyorican Poets Cafe and Bowery Poetry Club in New York, the Keats-Shelley House in Rome, Teatro Filodrammatici in Milan, and Teatrino Di Palazzo Grassi in Venice.
-His work has been featured on BBC Radio, Channel 4, and ITV, and praised by The Guardian, NME, and La Stampa.
+He has performed at the ICA and Riverside Studios in London, the Nuyorican Poets Cafe in New York, Keats-Shelley House in Rome, and Teatro Filodrammatici in Milan.
+His work has been featured on BBC Radio and Channel 4, and he taught poetry and creative writing in prisons, psychiatric wards, hospices, and homeless shelters for over a decade.

 “Intense and chilling” — The Guardian